Marsha1113302/DSProjects/Movie_Recommender/README.md

 # Movie Recommender Website

 This folder contains the work for my second Capstone.
 The goal of the project is to build movie recommender website from scratch.
+IMPORTANT: The user-item matrix was too large to upload on github.
+It is referenced in website/recommendations.py (left_matrix and right_matrix).

 This repository contains: